Peace Myanmar Group: Corporate social responsibility

 PMG has supported the communities of the country, conducting several corporate social responsibility programs under its “Nyein Chan Myanmar” (Peace Myanmar) initiative since 2014.
 Regular blood donations, contributions towards disabilities and autism associations, natural disaster affected peoples and other activates are conducted as needed.
 When the global pandemic COVID-19 struck Myanmar, PMG supported the country’s government in an effort to protect its vulnerable population.
 The company donated thousands of bottled waters to quarantine centers and helped others to make their donations convenient, managing the transportation and donation with PMG staff.

 Awards

-PMG was recognized by the Myanmar government as 5th Highest Commercial taxpayer for the 2011-2012 Fiscal Year, 73rd Commercial taxpayer for the 2014-2015 Fiscal Year, 322nd Income taxpayer for the 2014-2015 Fiscal Year and 12th Special Goods taxpayer for the 2017-2018 Fiscal Year.
+PMG was recognized by the Myanmar government as 5th Highest Commercial tax payer for the 2011-2012 Fiscal Year, 73rd Commercial tax payer for the 2014-2015 Fiscal Year, 322nd Income tax payer for the 2014-2015 Fiscal Year and 12th Special Goods taxpayer for the 2017-2018 Fiscal Year.

 Other awards

 The company also received prestigious domestic and international awards including a Gold medal in Best Career Advancement program, Bronze medal in Best Use of Internal Marketing for Company pride and Finalist for Overall Best of the Best.